-This course will involve several components; 1) weekly D2L participation quizzes based on the content for the week, 2) brief 1-page writing assignments (6-8 of these), 3) a multi-evening telescope observing project, 4) a scale model solar system video documentary project.
-The schedule of written assignment due dates and required project milestones will be announced in class and posted on the class D2L page.
-Rather than having a final exam, the entire portfolio of written assignments and term projects will fulfill the requirement of a summative assessment in this course.
-There will be no exams at all in the Fall 2020 version of this course.
+This course will involve several components; 1) weekly D2L participation guizzes based on the content for the week, 2) brief 1-page writing assignments (6-8 of these), 3) a 10-week sun observing project, 4) a video documentary project covering the origin and evolution of Earth.
+The schedule of written essay due dates and required project milestones will be announced in class and posted on the class D2L page.
+Rather than having a final exam, your portfolio of written essays and term projects will fulfill the requirement of a summative assessment in this course.
+There will be no exams at all in the Covid version of this course.